Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 **Max Pool and Data Rearrangement Set 1 (M1R1)**

 Pooling is the operation in CNN to enable the detection of the object when presented with different versions of the images by reducing the size of the feature map.
 Among the types of pooling, the max is chosen to account for distortion.
 In this design, the output from the first AI Engine tile (core01) is a 576x8 matrix, which is sent to the PL.
-Each of the columns in the matrix corresponds to a 24x24 dimensional image laid out in the row major format.
+Each of the columns in the matrix corresponds to a 24x24 dimensional image laid out in the row-major format.
 The network being implemented has only six output features for the Conv1 layers and hence two of the eight columns do not contain real images.
 Then a max pool operation is performed and a value is returned from a 2x2 matrix, as seen in the green squares in the following diagram.

 ![Image of LeNet Maxpool1](images/Lenet_maxpool1.PNG)

-The resulting 144 x 8 byte matrix, which is stored in RAMB36 module, then goes through a rearrange operation, where the data is written into six RAMB18s populated with zeros in the appropriate positions and the addresses are generated by the fanout table.
-Each RAMB18 is configured as 2048 x 8 (depth x width).
-The arrays then go through a second stage or rearrange operation where each array is configured in read mode and 512 x 32.
-These block RAMS are rearranged to four block RAMS and five register files After the rearrange function, the data is output as six images each of 64 x 25 dimension.
+The resulting 144x8 byte matrix, which is stored in RAMB36 module, then goes through a rearrange operation, where the data is written into six RAMB18s populated with zeros in the appropriate positions and the addresses are generated by the fanout table.
+Each RAMB18 is configured as 2048x8 (depth x width).
+The arrays then go through a second stage or rearrange operation where each array is configured in read mode and 512x32.
+These block RAMS are rearranged to four block RAMS and five register files After the rearrange function, the data is output as six images each of 64x25 dimension.
 The data for the previous image needs to be sent out to memory mapped AXI4 before the writing of the new image starts.

 Also in M1R1 are two instances of the AXI2BRAM module, one at the PL-AI Engine interface and another at the AI Engine-PL interface.
 At the PL-AI Engine interface, data is coming into the module in AXI4-Stream format from the AI Engine.